-No later than seven days after the date of this Prospectus, the Company will apply to NSX for admission to the official list of NSX and for its Shares to be granted official quotation by NSX.
+No later than seven days after the date of the Original Prospectus, the Company applied to NSX for admission to the official list of NSX and for its Shares to be granted official quotation by NSX.
 The Company is not currently seeking a listing of its Shares on any stock exchange other than NSX.